UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Pastrana et al., 2025]`

-This is a literature review paper on Scrum and DevOps.
+This open-access paper is a literature review paper on Scrum and DevOps.

 Box 11 shows the benefits of Scrum and DevOps practices.
 Here is an adapted version of box 11: